 Sign up for our newsletter to get FREE Sunday Supper recipes delivered right to your inbox!

-- 3/4 pound fresh spinach or baby turnip greens, washed
+- 3/4 pound spinach fresh & washed.
+Alternately you may use baby turnip greens

 - 1/2 teaspoon Dijon mustard